-During the course of your workers’ comp claim, you may be required to undergo an independent medical examination (IME) that is conducted by a doctor hired by L&I. The purported reason for an IME is to have a physician other than your primary provider give expert opinion regarding your medical condition.
-However, independent medical examiners sometimes misdiagnose a patient, or mischaracterize a workplace injury as one that is preexisting, or that occurred outside of work.
+During the course of your workers’ comp claim, you may be required to complete an independent medical exam (IME) conducted by a doctor other than your primary provider.
+The purpose of this exam is for L&I to get an expert opinion regarding your medical condition.
+However, independent medical examiners sometimes misdiagnose a patient, or mischaracterize a workplace injury as a preexisting condition.

-An IME is a patient interview that allows a doctor hired by L&I to learn the history of your accident and medical condition.
-This is followed by the physical examination, which should not be conducted for any reason unconnected to the condition in question.
-An IME usually takes no more than 30 minutes, but it can be awhile before you hear back from L&I regarding the outcome from the IME.
+An IME is a patient interview requested by L&I to review your medical history and details of your accident, followed by a physical examination of the injured area.
+An IME takes about 30 minutes, but it can be several weeks or months before you hear back from L&I regarding the outcome from the IME.

 What Do I Need To Know Before An Independent Medical Evaluation?